Azure/azure-sdk/docs/android/design.md

 }
 ```

-{% include requirement/MAY id="android-event-handler-specific-removal %} instead provide individual methods for unregistering event handlers whose names start with the `removeOn` prefix and end with the `Handler` suffix.
+{% include requirement/MAY id="android-event-handler-specific-removal" %} instead provide individual methods for unregistering event handlers whose names start with the `removeOn` prefix and end with the `Handler` suffix.
 This method must take one argument named `handler`.

 ```java
 public void removeOnMessageReceivedHandler(EventHandler<MessageReceivedEvent> handler) {